hybug/RL_Lab/docs/work_docs.md

 - [ ] Add ray distributed training mode
 - [ ] Finish Gfootbal's academy scenarios experiments
 - [ ] Reproducing https://towardsdatascience.com/reproducing-google-research-football-rl-results-ac75cf17190e

+### 2023-03-10
+After half a year wasted on a fail project, I return back to finish this repository.
+Begin with finishing ppo's benchworks, and find out the reason for not convergence in football.